fbpx

 Ten million Atlantic puffins make Heimaey, a 13-square-km island in the Westman Islands off southern Iceland, the largest puffin colony in the world from mid-April until the beginning of August.
 Despite a population of 4,000 people, puffins have even been spotted in the town of Vestmannaeyjar.
 The fascinating Eldheimar museum charts the story of the town’s devastation by lava from the Eldfell volcano in 1973.
 Nearby is Vestmannaeyjar Bird Cliff.

-Day 3 - Day 3 Djupivogur
+Day 3 - Day 3 Eskifjordur

 Day 4 - Day 4 Torshavn